rakeshpriyad/java-design-patterns/README.md

 - Real-Life Example
 Consider a taxi booking scenario.
 The taxi arrives at our defined location for the pickup.
 Once we enter into it, the visiting taxi takes control of the transportation.
 It can choose a different way toward our destination and we may or may not have any prior knowledge of that way.

+Visitor pattern is used when we have to perform an operation on a group of similar kind of Objects.
+With the help of visitor pattern, we can move the operational logic from the objects to another class.

+For example, think of a Shopping cart where we can add different type of items (Elements).
+When we click on checkout button, it calculates the total amount to be paid.
+Now we can have the calculation logic in item classes or we can move out this logic to another class using visitor pattern.
+Let’s implement this in our example of visitor pattern.

+Example 1 - Customers Application.

+We want to create a reporting module in our application to make statistics about a group of customers.
+The statistics should made very detailed so all the data related to the customer must be parsed.
+All the entities involved in this hierarchy must accept a visitor so the CustomerGroup, Customer, Order and Item are visitable objects.

+In the example we can see the following actors:

+IVisitor and IVisitable interfaces
+CustomerGroup, Customer, Order and Item are all visitable classes.
+A CustomerGroup represents a group of customers, each Customer can have one or more orders and each order can have one ore more Items.
+GeneralReport is a visitor class and implements the IVisitor interface.

 1. As mentioned earlier, the visitor pattern is very useful for adding new operations without affecting the existing structure, which was the key aim behind this